judus/argon/readme.md

 # Argon Service Container

-A high-performance, PSR-11 compliant dependency injection container for modern PHP applications.
+A compilable, PSR-11 compliant dependency injection container.

 Argon focuses on ease of use without compromising features, performance, or flexibility.

-It combines intuitive service binding with blazing-fast compiled resolution, and supports powerful service lifecycle extensions via customizable type interceptors.
+It provides a human-friendly API and compiles your service graph into native PHP code.
+No reflection overhead, no service guessing, and no performance surprises.

+It favors **a single, consistent way** of doing things — no YAML vs. XML debates, no annotation magic, no framework coupling.
+Just clear, explicit, testable PHP.

 ---